toxic-spanner/MCA/README.md

 This repository contains the MCA parser and compiler, which compiles to an intermediatery language named MCIL, as well as a set of command-line tools for compiling and debugging.

-Documentation on the MCA language is contained in the [wiki](https://github.com/toxic-spanner/mca-compiler/wiki).
+Documentation on the MCA language is at [toxic-spanner.github.io/mca-language](https://toxic-spanner.github.io/mca-language).

 ## Installation